Too Many Energy Monitors? How to Choose the Right One

-Here are five key factors to consider when choosing the right energy monitor for your needs.
+Here are five key factors to consider when selecting the perfect energy monitor for your needs.

 Select options and limit the number of products